Smart technology can help teachers with the heavy lifting so they can focus on what they do best.

 Does your technology respond immediately to student performance?

 Adaptive technology that adjusts immediately to student performance helps lighten the load for teachers who then have more time to work with students who most need their help.
-For example, MATHia gives students hints as they work, allowing them to access precise, relevant instruction on what they’re working on exactly when they need it, which will likely differ from their peers’ needs at that moment.
-MATHia’s cognitive model also provides immediate feedback when it detects common misconceptions and incorrect strategies.

 Does your technology help you respond equitably?

 This is especially important because often, the students who need the most help are the least likely to ask for it because they are embarrassed or demoralized from years of underperforming or low expectations.
-Teachers can take steps to close achievement and opportunity gaps on a day-to-day basis by using systematic, reliable means of deciding how and who to respond to rather than solely rely on observational data.
+Teachers can take steps to close achievement and opportunity gaps on a day-to-day basis by using this reliable means of deciding how and who to respond to rather than solely relying on observational data.

 Ed tech shouldn’t just assist student learning; it should also help teachers observe, interpret, and respond to that learning.
 Teachers and students alike would benefit from such an efficient approach.
 As you review the tools you’re currently using or considering implementing, ask the questions in the checklist above to make sure you’re getting everything you need to effectively analyze and guide student learning.